InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 ~~~

 The value for RoundSeed MUST use the PrevRoundSeed from the previous
-round, and the MSK and the EMSK from the final inner message.
+round, along with the MSK and the EMSK from the final inner message.

 ## Operation across Multiple Rounds